Kintyre/ksconf/docs/source/cheatsheet.rst

 ~~~~~~~~~~~~~~~

 To create a normalized version a configuration file, to make it easier to merging with
-:command:`git`, run an inplace sort like so:
+:command:`git`, run an in-place sort like so:

     .. code-block:: sh